OpenGenus/calculator/README.md

     ![image](https://drive.google.com/uc?export=view&id=1bn__ghvrtIIO2AX_CaYsz7iMWtL_U197)

-    Click on run and you are done !
+    Click on finish and you are done !

 ### JSP
 Steps 1-6 of the servlets remain same for creating JSP Application